-West leads the fourth-highest of his longest and strongest, the ± 7 in this case.
-This is an irritating lead for us as we are wide open in Spades once the $\pm A$ has been knocked out.
-Holding mutual shortage in a suit in 3NT is usually bad news - here both the closed hand and dummy have a doubleton Spade.
+West leads the fourth-highest of his longest and strongest, the $\pm$ 7 in this case.
+This is an irritating lead for us as we are wide open in Spades once the $\pm$ A has been knocked out.
+Holding mutual shortage in a suit in 3NT is usually bad news; here both the closed hand and dummy have a doubleton Spade.

 Still, whatever the weather we know the routine - Count and Plan.
-There are seven top tricks on view (one Spade, one Heart, two Diamonds and three Clubs) but we cannot afford to lose the lead - if we do, East-West would bury us under an avalanche of Spades.
+There are seven top tricks on view (one Spade, one Heart, two Diamonds and three Clubs) but we cannot afford to lose the lead; if we do, East-West would bury us under an avalanche of Spades.
 So it is necessary to take nine tricks in swift order.

 The only chance is to hope that the Club suit can provide five tricks.
 This is possible if the missing five Clubs split 3-2 between East and West.
 With that in mind we play off two top Clubs and see how our luck is today.

-If both opponents follow suit to both rounds of Clubs the contract is secure; the suit must be breaking 3-2.
+If both opponents follow suit to both rounds of Clubs the contract is secure - the suit must be breaking 3-2.
 When the cards (and the opponents) oblige we cash the AQ and the AA and AA (the "long" Clubs) are both winners.

 What if one opponent were to show out on the first or second Club?
 Then the suit is breaking badly (Clubs would be splitting 5-0 or 4-1) and, put simply, we'd be doomed to failure on the hand.
-C'est la vie as the French say, often backed up with a suitably Gallic shrug.
+That's the way the cookie crumbles sometimes.
+When bad breaks occur simply shrug and get on with the next deal.